dougeby/IntuneDocs/InTuneDocs/EndUser/how-to-reconnect-a-compromised-ios-device.md

 Your IT admin detected that you are using a jailbroken device.
 "Jailbroken" means that the device has been changed to enable unrestricted access to certain critical files, which can compromise security and might be a threat to your company resources.

-When this happens, your device can no longer access company resources, and you must contact your IT administrator for help.
+When this happens, your device can no longer access company resources and you must contact your IT administrator for help.
 For contact information, check the [Company Portal website](http://portal.manage.microsoft.com).